 By utilizing a registry you will always know what’s been purchased.
 You can purchase from your own registry as well, that way your friends and family will see the item as purchased and not buy one for you as well!

 If this is not your first child and you are not interested in having a baby shower, still consider creating a registry for the perks!
-Before you go spending on baby items, create a registry and then purchase from it.
+Before spending on baby items, create a registry and then purchase from it.
 That way you can utilize the perks like the gift box and the discount!
 Baby stuff adds up!
 Take any discount you can get!

 Keeping in budget helps your child start out on a solid financial journey too!
 See more about teaching your kids the value of money here.